Author: S. Brady Calhoun

 Oh you liked this?
 Here is a lot more of this.

-Instead, the second half of Kill Bill follows it’s revenge plot and genre exercises down several distinct path.
+Instead, the second half of Kill Bill follows it’s revenge plot and genre exercises down several distinct paths.
 So we get a Western, a horror film (“so that’s a Texas funeral”), a kung fu training sequence, a kung fu boss battle, one scene that suggests an adult oriented exploitation film, and then a final confrontation.

 Meanwhile, this part of the movie explicitly shows us something that the first half only hinted at.
 The Bride is not just killing a group of nameless, faceless enemies who did her a bad turn.
 She is systematically murdering the people who were the closest to her in her life.